-Erectile dysfunction, also called ED (or impotence), can be treated a number of ways including some holistic options, but the first step is – as always diagnosis.
-Unfortunately, only about 30 percent of men experiencing erectile dysfunction consult a physician – a percentage that rises in direct relation to a man’s age, according to researchers.
+Erectile dysfunction, also called ED (or impotence) can be treated a number of ways, including some holistic options, but as always the first step is diagnosis.
+Unfortunately, only about 30 percent of men experiencing erectile dysfunction consult a physician – a rising percentage directly correlated to a man’s age, according to researchers.

-Taken as pills, tablets, or caplets – or injected (or inserted), these ED medications include:
+Taken orally as pills, tablets, softgels, or injected (or inserted), these ED medications include:

 All rely on the mechanism of nitric oxide, a chemical the human body produces naturally.
 Nitric oxide relaxes blood vessels to allow more blood to flow into the penis.
 Like many pharmaceuticals, these erectile dysfunction medications have side effects, most mild but some significant.
 They include backache, flushing, headache, nasal congestion, stomach distress and visual disturbances, and should not be taken before or while driving, operating machinery, or performing other potentially dangerous tasks.

 In addition, patients with ED taking nitrate drugs – for example, nitroglycerin for angina, those with very low blood pressure or very high, uncontrolled blood pressure, or those with severe liver or kidney disease (that requires dialysis) are advised not to take ED drugs.
 This includes both pharmaceuticals and some over-the-counter (OTC) or herbal remedies.

 As always, consult a doctor before taking any medication or supplement.